List of east–west roads in Toronto: Lawrence Avenue

 Lawrence Avenue is named after the Lawrence family, who immigrated from Yorkshire in 1829 and bought property on the east side of Yonge Street north of the Fourth Concession Road.
 Peter Lawrence, who served as Justice of the Peace for the village of Eglinton beginning in 1836, purchased the farm.
 Jacob Lawrence established a mill at Bayview Avenue in 1845.
 The property was sold in 1907 to Wilfred Dinnick, who developed a garden suburb that he named Lawrence Park in honour of the family.
 The road remained a sod road until the 1920s before being developed as part of the development.

 Lawrence Avenue begins in the west at Royal York Road.
 West of there, the road continues as The Westway, a windy collector road that ends at Martin Grove Road constructed post-World War II to serve the growing Willowridge-Martingrove-Richview to the south and the Kingsview Village to the north.
 In the east, it was the survey baseline or first concession road from Victoria Park Avenue east to the end near the Rouge River, east of Port Union.

 Lawrence Avenue East is interrupted at Bayview Avenue, by the west branch of the Don River and by York University's Glendon Campus.
 A detour north on Bayview leads to Post Road, and a connection back to Lawrence Avenue on the east side of the valley.
 This detour runs through The Bridle Path, one of Toronto's most affluent neighbourhoods.
 East of Leslie Street, Lawrence becomes an arterial road, passing through Don Mills.
 In the East Don Valley is the Lawrence Avenue exit of the Don Valley Parkway.
 From there, Lawrence Avenue continues as a six-lane road through most of Scarborough, with many strip malls flanking its sides.
 The segment east of Morningside Avenue is primarily residential.
 The road ends at Rouge Hills Drive at the entrance to Rouge Park near the mouth of the Rouge River.

 Dixon Road

-Dixon Road was named after the Dixon family and previously called Malton Road.
+Dixon Road was named after the Dixon family and was previously named Malton Road.
 George and Thomas Dixon constructed sawmills on their properties abutting the road in 1818 and 1823, respectively.
-Dixon begins at Highway 427 and travels eastward toward the former borough of York, becoming Scarlett Road.
-Dixon Road continues west of Highway 427 as Airport Road (Peel Regional Road 7), named after the Toronto Pearson International Airport, continuing to the community of Stayner in Clearview in Simcoe County.
-The stretch between Highway 427 and Martin Grove Road is often referred to as the "Airport Strip", due to the abundance of major hotel chains serving the airport, including Westin, Marriott, Holiday Inn, Hilton, DoubleTree, Crowne Plaza, and Sheraton, as well as the Toronto Congress Centre.
+Dixon begins as a westward continuation of Scarlett Road at its northern terminus and travels west to Highway 427, where it ends by defaulting into Airport Road (named after Toronto Pearson International Airport, located on the west side of the highway), after crossing into Mississauga, which itself continues northwest through Peel Region to the boundary of Simcoe County.
+The stretch between Highway 427 and Martin Grove Road is often referred to as the "Airport Strip", due to the large numbers of hotels serving the airport.